dennisseidel/dennisseidel.github.io/docs/support.md

 title: Get Started
 ---

-This includes my notes on building healthcare and insurance applications currently using a **javascript** and **python** based stack:
+This includes my notes on building healthcare and insurance applications currently using a **javascript** and **python** based stack.

 ## Architecture

-It follows the [evolutionary architecture principles](architecture/) and the decisions are documented as [architecture decision records](adr/).
+It follows the [evolutionary architecture principles](architecture.md) and the decisions are documented as [architecture decision records](adr.html).

 ## Topics